 Are you good at a particular craft?
 Do people compliment you on your skills all the time?
-Then maybe it's time you start charging for those skills by starting a side hustle to earn some extra income.
-Baking, crafting, graphic design, etc earn some money with your talents and apply it to your debt.
+When it comes to how to pay off credit cards fast, maybe it's time you start charging for those skills by starting a side hustle to earn some extra income.

-If running your own side hustle is not your cup of tea, you can consider getting a temporary part-time job until your debts are paid off.
-Be sure to remind yourself why you are working the extra hours - to get rid of your debt.
+If running your own side hustle is not your cup of tea, consider getting a temporary part-time job until your debts are paid off.
+Be sure to remind yourself why you are working the extra hours - because you've been eager to learn how to pay off credit cards fast and get rid of your debt.

-Cutting cable can save you a lot of money each month.
-If you are not an avid sports fan, you might not miss cable at all.
+Cutting cable can also save you a lot of money each month.
+If you're not an avid sports fan, you might not miss cable at all.
 There are also tons of alternatives to cable.

 Consider switching to an online streaming service like Netflix, Hulu, or Amazon Video (included with Amazon Prime) to save some extra cash until your debts are paid off.

-Cell phone plans can get crazy especially when it comes to data.
-Try calling your service provider to see if there are any specials or offers they can give you for being a loyal customer or consider downgrading your plan to one that costs less.
+Cell phone plans can get crazy expensive especially when it comes to data.
+Try calling your service provider to see if there are any specials or offers they can give you for being a loyal customer.
+Otherwise, consider downgrading your plan to one that costs less.

-Eating out every day add ups especially if the average lunch is $10 to $15 dollars.
+Eating out every day adds up, especially if the average lunch is $10 to $15 dollars.
 Instead, plan your lunches for the week based on what you have at home.

 Movies and nights out also add up.
 Don't want to give up going out?
 Then skip the ridiculously priced popcorn and beverages at the movies and plan to skip the alcohol on nights out.